Paul Vincent Donovan: Bishop of Kalamazoo

 On June 15, 1971, Pope Paul VI named Donovan the first bishop of the newly created Diocese of Kalamazoo.
-He was consecrated on July 21, 1971, by Cardinal John Dearden.
+He was consecrated at the Cathedral of Saint Augustine in Kalamazoo, Michigan, on July 21, 1971, by Cardinal John Dearden.
 The co-consecrators were Bishops Alexander M. Zaleski and Michael Green.
 Donovan choose as his episcopal motto: "To Serve Rather Than Be Served."

 Retirement and legacy

 On November 22, 1994, Pope John Paul II accepted Donovan's resignation as bishop of Kalamazoo for health reasons.

 Paul Donovan died at age 86 on April 27, 2011, in Wayland Township, Michigan.
-He had driven into a small pound in a secluded area, and suffered a fatal heart attack after reaching the shore.
+He had driven into a small pond in a secluded area, and suffered a fatal heart attack after reaching the shore.
 He was buried at Mount Olivet Cemetery in Kalamazoo.